Criminal Defense Attorney in Rancho Cucamonga

-At this hearing, the prosecution must provide the court evidence to establish that a crime was committed and that there is probable cause that you are the perpetrator.
-Criminal Defense Attorney Visco or Wohl will have the opportunity to attack the prosecution’s evidence as well as cross examine any witnesses.
+At this hearing, the prosecution must provide the court evidence to establish that a crime was committed and that there is probable cause you are the perpetrator.
+Criminal Defense Attorney David Wohl will have the opportunity to attack the prosecution’s evidence as well as cross-examine any witnesses.

 Upon hearing arguments from both the prosecution and defense, the judge will either